-Three US scientists on Thursday said they analysed 60 studies by 190 scholars published in 26 journals of 45 different conflicts around the world, and spanning thousands of years of human history, and came to one grim, clear conclusion, reports London-based Climate News Network.
+Three US scientists report today that they analysed 60 studies by 190 scholars published in 26 journals of 45 different conflicts around the world, and spanning thousands of years of human history, and came to one grim, clear conclusion.

 With every significant shift in temperature there was an increased risk of social or societal violence, they report in the journal Science.